KDTechniques/FetchBook/README.md

 - Data Management ⚙:
   - Utilized a ViewModel to manage the application's state and handle data fetching from the API, ensuring efficient and clean data flow.
-  - Employed Swift concurrency to streamline asynchronous data fetching and improve performance.
+  - Employed Swift concurrency to streamline asynchronous data fetching and improve performance with actors.
   - Implemented lazy loading and image caching to enhance performance, ensuring that images load efficiently and reducing memory, and network usage.
-  - Developed protocols, a mock API service class, and employed dependency injection for better code structure.
+  - Developed protocols and a mock API service class, and employed dependency injection for better code structure.
   - Wrote comprehensive unit tests to ensure the reliability and maintainability of the codebase.

 |Unit Tests|